Stakeholder Engagement: MC’s Primary Stakeholders

 - Business association activities:

-Dialogues with public sector bodies through the Japan Business Federation (Keidanren), the Japan Chamber of Commerce and Industry, the Tokyo Chamber of Commerce and Industry, the Japan Association of Corporate Executives, the Japan Foreign Trade Council, Inc., etc. - Public-private initiatives with public institutions:
+Dialogues with public sector bodies through organizations such as the Japan Business Federation (Keidanren), the Japan Chamber of Commerce and Industry, the Tokyo Chamber of Commerce and Industry, the Japan Association of Corporate Executives, the Japan Foreign Trade Council, Inc., etc. - Public-private initiatives with public institutions:

-Collaborations with and utilization of Japanese government ministries (Ministry of Foreign Affairs, Ministry of Economy, Trade and Industry, Ministry of the Environment, Ministry of Land, Infrastructure, Transport and Tourism, etc.), the Japan International Cooperation Agency and Multilateral Development Banks.
+Collaborations with and utilization of Japanese government ministries (including the Ministry of Foreign Affairs, the Ministry of Economy, Trade and Industry, the Ministry of the Environment, the Ministry of Land, Infrastructure, Transport and Tourism, etc.), the Japan International Cooperation Agency, and Multilateral Development Banks.